mainmatter/mainmatter.com/src/posts/2024-07-08-the-embroider-initiative-becomes-the-ember-initiative.md

 Vite is wide open, there is some work left to do to polish the experience:

 - **Backwards compatibility:** Making Vite builds work with older Ember versions will make it easier for many teams to switch.
-We suggest working on making Embroider and Vite compatible with Ember 4.x.
+We suggest making Embroider and Vite compatible with Ember 4.x.
-- **Documentation:** While building Ember apps with Vite should be an out-of-the-box experience, some documentation is needed to make this accessible for the wider Ember community.
+- **Documentation:** While building Ember apps with Vite should be an out-of-the-box experience, some documentation will need to be updated before it can be the default experience for the wider Ember community.
 - **Opening upgrade paths for the most popular addons:** Ember apps rely heavily on addons, but not all widely used ones work with Vite.
-We suggest adding support for these addons or documenting alternatives.
+We propose that we add support or document alternatives for the most used addons in the Ember ecosystem.

 ### Developer Tooling